SDGforskning/sdg-strings/SDG07_query_action_WoS.md

           NEAR/5
               ("infrastructure" OR "technolog*"
               OR "generation" OR "off grid"
-              OR "sustainable" OR "renewable$" OR "solar" OR "wind" OR "geothermal" OR "hydroelectric" OR "hydro electric" OR "hydropower")
+              OR "sustainable" OR "renewable$"
+              OR "solar" OR "wind" OR "geothermal" OR "hydroelectric" OR "hydro electric" OR "hydropower" OR "marine" OR "tidal" OR "wave energy"
+              )
         )
       )
   )